sseshadr/CarND-Behavioral-Cloning-P3/writeup_report.md

 I originally used 2 filters of size 5x5 and depth 6 (typo induced).
 For this, the training loss did not change between epochs appreciably.
 I then set one of the filter depths to 16 and this resulted in both the training and validation loss going down for all 5 epochs.

-The lesson that I have learnt in the last couple of projects is that when it comes to deep neuranl networks, overfitting is a good problem to have.
+The lesson that I have learnt in the last couple of projects is that when it comes to deep neural networks, overfitting is a good problem to have.
 By that, it means at least your model has converged for the training data.
 Until you get to this point, your model architecture/training data probably needs some fixing.
 A good way to get the model to overfit is to use a higher number of epochs.
-Even though the tutorial videos used epochs as low as 2/3, I stuck to using 5 and the model was able to converege without overfitting.
+Even though the tutorial videos used epochs as low as 2/3, I stuck to using 5 and the model was able to converege and without overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
 The biggest challenge for me was to be able to navigate the car around the curve shown below:

 ![alt text][image8]

-With the filter sizes for both layers set to 6, they model was not able to 'see' this a boundary or a non driveable area.
+With the filter sizes for both layers set to 6, the model was not able to 'see' this a boundary or the off road path as a non driveable area.

 With one filter set to a higher depth, the performance was much better.